inxomnyaa/InstantRespawn/README.md

 # InstantRespawn
 Respawn players without death screen

-With this plugin you are able to let players respawn instantly when they die and also cancel move for * seconds.
+With this plugin you are able to let players respawn instantly when they die and also cancel movement for * seconds.

 ## Features
 - ⏱ Configure respawn delay